Fallout begins for far-right trolls who trusted Epik to keep their identities secret

 The domains listed in the Epik hack represent a broad spectrum of far-right extremism, including white supremacists, xenophobic groups and anti-government agitators.
 Some users appear to have relied on Epik to lead a double life, with several revelations so far involving people with innocuous day jobs who were purportedly purveyors of hate online.

-Others, however, belong to high-profile extremist trolls who were “deplatformed” and found their way to Epik, where they continued to harass leftist activists, mainstream journalists and other targets.
+Others, however, involve high-profile extremist trolls who were “deplatformed” and found their way to Epik, where they continued to harass leftist activists, mainstream journalists and other targets.

-Melissa Lewis, a self-described anti-fascist activist and writer in Portland, Ore., said her family spent months feeling “hunted” by far-right troll and convicted hacker Joseph “Joey” Camp, whose name was listed on domain registrations with Epik and who has claimed publicly to have done freelance work for Monster.
+Melissa Lewis, a self-described anti-fascist activist and writer in Portland, said her family spent months feeling “hunted” by far-right troll and convicted hacker Joseph “Joey” Camp, whose name was listed on domain registrations with Epik and who has claimed publicly to have done freelance work for Monster.

 Lewis said Camp — whose targets have included not just far-left activists but also conservative favorite Rep. Lauren Boebert, R-Colo. — sent her harassing emails, posted her home address and disseminated photos of her online, resulting in Lewis being added to extremist hit lists.
 She said Camp also went after her father, an emergency room doctor, by posting the human resources number to his hospital and spinning tales about her dad “letting cops and patriots die” in the ER.
 Lewis said her father, too, began receiving death threats, prompting the hospital to take security precautions.